SevcikMichal/raspberry_kubeadm_cluster/README.md

 - **Control Plane Role**: The `controlplane` role handles the initialization of the Kubernetes control plane.
 It runs `kubeadm init`, installs Flannel as the network plugin, and prepares the control plane for worker nodes to join.

+- **Flux Role**: The `flux` role takes care of installing flux on the newly created cluster.
+It is run on the Ansible controlplane to test out the connection to the cluster from outside.
+This role is also installing the flux cli onto the system.
+Therefore sudo password is required use `--ask-become-pass` to input it.
+This is currently intended by design.

 - **Worker Node Role**: The `workernodes` role pulls the required Kubernetes images and runs `kubeadm join` to connect the worker nodes to the control plane.

 ## Why This Project?